allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 ```

 It means that the optimiser skipped the index selection phase (although in our case there were no other indexes, but
-it doesn't matter) and decided to use the key index.
+it doesn’t matter) and decided to use the key index.
 This operation is considered to be the fastest one possible.
 Whenever there is a key in the query, its index will be used (while ignoring conditions on other fields).

-Let's also take a look at the notation `"nReturned" : 1`, which means that both queries returned a single document.
+Let’s also take a look at the notation `"nReturned" : 1`, which means that both queries returned a single document.

 We already know that queries to both collections will be handled with an index.
-However, I've been wondering if there
+However, I’ve been wondering if there
 are any differences between these indexes?

 The first should be search time: since whenever there is a key in the condition list, its index will be used,
-theoretically, key's index should be the fastest.
-We'll get to that topic in a moment.
-For now, let's see what happens
+theoretically, key’s index should be the fastest.
+We’ll get to that topic in a moment.
+For now, let’s see what happens
-if we only want to search one field at a time?
+if we only want to search one field at a time:

 ```javascript
 db.getCollection('coll1').find({